 The bill also clarifies that health plans may limit refills in the last quarter of the plan year if a 12-month supply has already been dispensed during that year.
-The definition of "contraceptive drugs" is specified to include all FDA-approved drugs used to prevent pregnancy, covering various administration methods such as oral, transdermal, and intravaginal.
+The definition of "contraceptive drugs" is maintained to include all FDA-approved drugs used to prevent pregnancy, covering various administration methods such as oral, transdermal, and intravaginal.

-Original Bill: 48.43.195
+Statutes affected: Original Bill: 48.43.195

 Bill as Passed Legislature: 48.43.195